istio/istio.io/_docs/tutorial/07-canary-release-with-istio.md

 ---
+title: Canary release of reviews version 2
-title: Canary release with istio
+overview: Canary release with Istio
-overview: Overview

 order: 07

 layout: docs
 type: markdown
 ---
-{% include home.html %}\n# Canary Release with Istio In this step we will deploy a new version of the _reviews_ microservice again, this time with Istio enabled.
+{% include home.html %}

+In this step we will deploy a new version of the _reviews_ microservice again, this time with Istio enabled.
 We will release our new version to the `jason` user only (`jason` is our tester).
 It will allow the `jason` user to test the whole application end-to-end in production, with our new version.